-The Telethon Institute for Child Health Research is headed by leading paediatrician and infectious diseases specialist Professor Jonathan Carapetis.
+The Telethon Institute is headed by leading paediatrician and infectious diseases specialist Professor Jonathan Carapetis.

 Professor Carapetis took up the position of Institute Director in July 2012 after six years leading the Menzies School of Health Research in Darwin.